This post may contain affiliate links. Please read our disclosure policy.

 Chicken and veggies in a creamy sauce topped with crispy potatoes.
 My Creamy Chicken and Potato Bake is a whole meal in one dish!
 Perfect cold day comfort food.

-***ONE PAN TIP*** You can also miss out the step of transferring to a baking dish if the frying pan you used for the filling is oven-proof.
-That’s totally what I would have done if I wasn’t photographing this one.
+• You can miss out the step of transferring to a baking dish if the frying pan you used for the filling is oven-proof.
+Simply layer the potatoes on top of the sauce in the frying pan.

 Want to save this recipe to your email?